 Dr. Hussain is Acting Chief Executive Officer of the National Health Insurance Company, a government-owned private company responsible for the implementation and administration of Seha, the National Health Insurance Scheme.
 Under Seha, by 2016, all nationals and non-nationals were to be covered for extensive services, across all providers.

-In addition to his dual leadership position, Dr. Faleh serves on several governmental boards and advisory committees.
+In addition to his dual leadership position, Dr. Hussain serves on several governmental boards and advisory committees.
 He was appointed Vice Chair of the Board of Directors of the Qatar Council for Healthcare Practitioners, an arm’s-length body established to consolidate the licensing of health professionals.
 He holds similar posts in the fields of education, statistics, demography, humanitarian law, sports and information technology.

-Dr. Faleh has a strong academic interest.
+Dr. Hussain has a strong academic interest.
 He is Visiting Lecturer and Doctoral Candidate on health financing at Imperial College London.
 He is author of a number of peer-reviewed journal articles and books.
 He serves on academic and scientific advisory groups at Qatar University, Qatar Foundation, and Imperial College London.

 After graduating from the Royal College of Surgeons in Ireland in 1993 with a bachelor degree in Medicine, he began his career as a clinician working for around ten years as an orthopedic surgeon and emergency physician at Hamad General Hospital, Qatar’s largest hospital.

 Dr. Hussain is characterized by a strong commitment to community engagement.
 For many years, he volunteered in medical affairs and international relief with the Qatar Red Crescent Society, a member of the International Federation of Red Cross and Red Crescent Societies.